A large part of the difficulty of learning Japanese has to do with learning its writing system. Put simply, it is a lovely mess.

-Both Nakada and Nakata have the same spelling, 中田, so the writting doesn’t tell us how the person pronounces his or her surname.
+We can see above that both Nakada and Nakata have the same spelling, 中田, so the writing doesn’t tell us how the person pronounces his or her surname.

 This variation of the meaning and sound of a kanji depending on the context in which it appears is what makes kanjis really challenging to learn.
 In essence, we have to memorize each different kanji in each different context in which it may appear.
 Although this sounds daunting, English has a similar issue with the pronunciation of its letters.
 For example, the sounds of the ‘s’ in ‘sun’, ‘sugar’, and ‘island’ are completely different, and no… this is not an exceptional case but the norm in English.
 Think of words like ‘aisle’, ‘choir’, ‘muscle’, ‘have’, ‘tomb’, ‘psyche’, etc. There are hundreds of words in English whose pronunciation we just have to memorize.

-Katakana (カタカナ)A second syllabary, called katakana, is mostly a mirror image of hiragana so, in theory, either syllabary could be used to write anything in Japanese.
+Katakana (カタカナ)A second syllabary, called katakana, is mostly a mirror image of hiragana so, in theory, we could use either syllabary to write anything in Japanese.
 These two syllabaries – hiragana and katakana, together, are called ‘the kanas’.
 Unlike the round and soft characters of hiragana, katakana characters tend to be linear and angular.

 We use katakana to write

 - foreign words, e.g., ramen (of Chinese origin) is ラーメン (ra-a-me-n)

 - onomatopoeias, e.g., the meow of a cat is ニャーニャー (nya-a-nya-a)